How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Step 9: Troubleshooting

-Aider is not seeing my files
+Aider isn't seeing my files

 git init